 Of course you can sell (or otherwise transfer) the copyright for any photo to a third party at any time, but simply uploading a photo to your Facebook profile doesn’t affect that photo’s copyright in any way.

 In other words, YOU still own the copyright to every photo that you upload to Facebook IF you owned the copyright before it was uploaded.

 How do we know this?
 Because Facebook states it on this page of their Terms of Service (TOS).
 Here is the relevant passage:

-“You own the content you create and share on Facebook and the other Facebook products you use, and nothing in these Terms takes away the rights you have to your own content.
+“You retain ownership of the intellectual property rights (things like copyright or trademarks) in any such content that you create and share on Facebook and other Meta Company Products you use.
+Nothing in these Terms takes away the rights you have to your own content.
 You are free to share your content with anyone else, wherever you want.”

 That, in a nutshell, explains the “incorrect” part of the info your photographer friend shared with you.
 Now, let’s discuss the part she got right…